kovalArt/IaC_project/backup_restore.md

     mysql agama < /home/backup/restore/mysql/agama.sql

     3. Check the result.
-MySQL should now have fresh data from backup
+MySQL should now have fresh data from backup and agama database available

 # Restore InfluxDB data from the backup: